Zydus Cadila gets tentative nod from USFDA to market diabetes drug | Business

 Zydus Cadila gets tentative nod from USFDA to market diabetes drug

-Zydus Cadila on Thursday said it has received tentative approval from the US health regulator to market Linagliptin tablets, used to treat type 2 diabetes in adults.
-Zydus Cadila has received tentative approval from the US Food and Drug Administration (USFDA) to market Linagliptin tablets in the strength of 5 mg, it said in a BSE filing.
+Drug firm Zydus Cadila on Thursday said it has received tentative nod from the US health regulator to market generic Dapagliflozin tablets, used for treatment of type 2 diabetes in adults, in the American market.
+The company has received tentative approval from the United States Food and Drug Administration (USFDA) to market Dapagliflozin tablets in the strengths of 5 mg and 10 mg, Zydus Cadila said in a statement.

-Zydus Cadila is part of the Cadila Healthcare group.
-The company said the newly approved medication will be manufactured at the group's formulation manufacturing facility at the SEZ, Ahmedabad.

-The group now has 310 approvals and has so far filed over 390 abbreviated new drug applications since the commencement of the filing process in financial year 2003-04.
-Linagliptin tablets are used as an adjunct to diet and exercise to improve glycemic control in adults with type 2 diabetes.
+The drug will be manufactured at the group's formulation manufacturing facility at the SEZ, Ahmedabad, it added.
+Dapagliflozin is indicated as an adjunct to diet and exercise to improve glycemic control in adults with type 2 diabetes mellitus and to reduce the risk of hospitalisation for heart failure in adults with type 2 diabetes mellitus and established cardiovascular disease or multiple cardiovascular risk factors, Zydus Cadila said.

-Shares of Cadila Healthcare were trading 0.88 per cent lower at Rs 414.75 apiece on BSE.
+The group now has 311 approvals and has so far filed over 390 abbreviated new drug applications (ANDAs) since the commencement of its filing process, it added.
+Shares of Cadila Healthcare, the listed entity of the group, were trading 1.66 per cent lower at Rs 411.50 per scrip on the BSE.

 - READ MORE ON: